Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 It offers a variety of features, including full rear access, a jacket carrying system, a front pocket for safety gear, hydration system compatibility, a removable padded hip belt, and an integrated helmet carrier.
 It also offers an excellent fit and is made with recycled materials.
 It features two-way ski attachment: A-frame and diagonal

-has experience climbing in the mountains of Hokkaido as well as overseas, including climbing in Squamish, BC, Canada, climbing and hiking in the Canadian Rockies, backcountry skiing, and tramping, climbing and backcountry in New Zealand's South Island.
+He has experience climbing in the mountains of Hokkaido, as well as overseas, including climbing in Squamish, British Columbia, Canada; climbing and hiking in the Canadian Rockies; backcountry skiing; and tramping, climbing, and backcountry skiing on the South Island of New Zealand.

 http://www.niseko-mecca.com/